Skip to main content

 How Often Should We Run A Background Check?

 We have ample resources on helping you establish a well rounded and effective program towards reducing the risk of child sexual abuse/molestation within your organization so please do not hesitate to contact us and we’ll be happy to email that information to you.
-If you need assistance with a Background Check provider, we have various packets available with preferred pricing that starts under $8 via Protect My Ministry.
+If you need assistance with a Background Check provider, we have various packets available with preferred pricing via Protect My Ministry.